 7. Do you shoot videos as well?

 My camera is capable of taking HD videos.
 However, I’m not sure if I am… My DOP (director of photography) times are quite long ago and I totally recommend involving a professional video team on set, if you wish to have a few takes.
 Not only does it guarantee a better film quality, but it also allows the photo and film team to stay focused on their subject and the limited time on set can be used more efficiently.

-Nevertheless, I’m aiming for additional qualification as a director and I will gladly test my new skills on your project, if you let me.
+Nevertheless, I’m aiming for additional qualifications as a director and I will gladly test my new skills on your project, if you let me.
 Check my YouTube Channel

-to see, if there are news on this topic.
+to see, if there is news on this topic.

 8. Are you available for TFP?

 No, I’m not.
 I always see myself as an art director and photographer, except when my client brings in his/her own concept.
 When I shoot personal stories or tests that are free of charge, I prefer to realise my own ideas, I hope you understand my point of view.

 By now, when we work together, I will invoice you 50% of the expected sum before the production takes place and 50% after the delivery of the results.
 This way most expenses are paid already and both sides are on the safe side.
 Accepted methods of payment are the good old bank transfer, PayPal, or cash.